hsoft/xibless/docs/layout.rst

     textfield.fill(Pack.Right)

 increases textfield's width until it reaches the superview's bounds.
-The cool thing about ``fill`` is that if you used ``packRelativeTo`` to put another widget next to it, it will consider that widget in the filling calculations.
+The cool thing about ``fill`` is that if you used ``moveNextTo`` to put another widget next to it, it will consider that widget in the filling calculations.
 So, for example, if you put a button at the right of that textfield and then call ``fill``, the amount by which the textfield grows will be reduced by the width (and margin) of the button.
 The button will even be moved to the right accordingly.